jbferet/prospect/paper/paper.md

 and assess leaf chemistry and structure from their optical properties.
 It usually takes less than 1 second to perform PROSPECT inversion, which is acceptable when processing experimental datasets of leaf optical properties including 100-1000 samples.
-Iterative optimization aims at minimizing a cost function comparing measured and simulated leaf optical properties.
+Iterative optimization aims at minimizing a merit function comparing measured and simulated leaf optical properties.
 This procedure is based on the function `fmincon` included in the package `pracma`.

-Various inversion strategies using iterative optimization are described in the literature.
+Various inversion strategies using iterative optimization are described in the literature [@colombo_estimation_2008, @li_retrieval_2011, @feret2019].
-These inversion strategies differ either by the cost function, or by the selection of specific spectral domains used to retrieve one or several leaf biophysical properties, or by the introduction of prior information.
+These inversion strategies differ either by the merit function, or by the selection of specific spectral domains used to retrieve one or several leaf biophysical properties, or by the introduction of prior information.
-The default cost function, `CostVal_RMSE`, corresponds to the root mean square of the mean quadratic difference between measured and simulated leaf optical properties (reflectance and/or transmittance).
+The default merit function, `Merit_PROSPECT_RMSE`, corresponds to the root mean square of the mean quadratic difference between measured and simulated leaf optical properties (reflectance and/or transmittance).
-Users can define their own cost function.
+Users can define their own merit function, as long as their function uses the same input and output variables as `Merit_PROSPECT_RMSE`.
+The online documentation of the package provides an example of alternative merit function.

 Table \ref{table:2} provides information on the optimal spectral range used to assess leaf chemical constituents from their optical properties, as identified by [@feret2019; @spafford2021].